SbleitZ/firstyearfirsttrygame/README.md

 English:
- Game basic(very basic) made by Rodrigo, a student of engineering informatics of first year() this is not advanced for my knowledge, but neither so farway, i preferred to use struct for lazyness, for not to use parameters(sorry for my bad english)
+ Game basic(very basic) made by Rodrigo, a student of engineering informatics of first year() this is not advanced for my knowledge, but neither so farway, i preferred to use struct for laziness, for not to use parameters(sorry for my bad english)

 my game is so poor